Back to Events

 In this panel, three people with deep ties to Queen's University and the rotomolding industry — Mark Kearns, Paul Nugent, and Alvin Spence — trace the arc of innovation through the university's different eras, from Roy Crawford's early work through today's Advanced Manufacturing Institute.
 They'll discuss which technologies crossed over into commercial practice and why and which promising developments never gained traction.

-The Amide Advantage: A Story of Speciality, Advancement and Elevation for Rotomoulders (Matrix Polymers)
+The Amide Advantage: A Story of Speciality, Advancement and Elevation for Rotomoulders (Jake Kelly-Walley-Matrix Polymers)

 "While polyethene remains the industry standard and rotomoulders closest friend, the evolving demands of modern engineering frequently require material properties that exceed the thermal and mechanical limits of polyolefins.
 For rotational moulding to compete and hold its own in high-specification markets and against other polymer processing methods, we must leverage the unique performance profiles of Polyamide 6, 11, and 12.